EIT-team/Balloon_Catheter_Sizing/README.md

   2. Run with 22 electrodes for 9FR, 34 electrodes for 14FR, 38 electrodes for 16FR (use corresponding protocol excel file)
 - Surface_electrodes_netgen:
   1. Run with 16 electrodes if electrodes placed with 2*pi (this does not work for 16FR) or 8 electrodes if electrodes placed with pi (use corresponding protocol excel file)
+- Sensitivity analysis calculating Jacobian and observing on ParaView

 ### EIT RECONSTRUCTIONS ###